-Airpods is probably one of the most expensive TWS around (except from some budget Airpods), so it is kind of frustrating if it suddenly just stops working.
+Airpods is probably one of the most expensive TWS around, so it is kind of frustrating if it suddenly just stops working.
 While sometimes, may be because of faulty hardware, most of the time, it’s just some glitch in the software or connection which causes it.
 Lucky for you if that’s the case because we got you covered.

 In this article we will try to fix Airpods not working issue in different devices ranging from smartphone to computer.
 Note that if all the troubleshooting methods in this article didn’t work for you, perhaps it’s time for you to visit the nearest Genius, or Apple Authorized Service Center to have it fixed by a professional.